You asked, we answered!

 What is the food like?

 Our kitchen staff prides itself in creating delicious dishes and providing variety- you will never have a repeat meal in your week at camp!
 From tacos to pasta to sweet and sour chicken, our food comes from all over the world.
-We can accommodate virtually any dietary needs, always have our salad bar available at lunch and dinner, and a cereal and oatmeal station at breakfast.
+We can accommodate most dietary needs, have our salad bar available at lunch and dinner, and a cereal and oatmeal station at breakfast.
 There is always enough food to go around.
 There will also be cookouts or picnics in the units on evenings when we are doing small group activities.

 How do I get a hold of my parents at camp?